AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/offers.md

 The **Offers** console will be deprecated in the future.
 So, from now, it is:

-* Only available to customer that have *legacy* offers already defined (i.e pre-existing)
+* Only available to customers that have *legacy* offers already defined (i.e pre-existing)
 * Recommended that any such legacy offers be converted to Experience Fragment offers
   * As soon as the last legacy offer is converted/removed, the **Offers** console will no longer be available.